eu-digital-identity-wallet/eudi-app-ios-wallet-ui/wiki/configuration.md

 }
 ```

-Adjusted with the new schema implementation:
+Adjusted with the new schema:

 ```
 public extension DeepLink {